- Buckfast honey bee

 Collecting Nucleus Colonies

-We WILL CALL YOU to make the arragements for collecting your bees, so please avoid calling or emailing us to "check how the nucs are doing" or to ask "when will the bees be ready".
+We WILL CALL YOU to make the arragements for collecting your bees, so please avoid calling or emailing us to "check how the nucs are doing" or to ask "when will the bees be ready" or "Just need a collection date because of travel".
 We just don't have time to answer these types of enquiries.
 Once we have agreed a date and time, location details for collection will be emailed to you, It's importent that you see that email so do check your spam folders.

 Travelling home - Your Nucleus should be adequately protected from sun and excessive heat during the journey, ventilation grilles should not be covered.
 Please ensure that the container is held upright in a stable position and not allowed to fall or move during transit.